srujanarao/Price-Scraping/README.md

 * ***sku_CA.py***: This script is for scraping price from www.cdw.ca.
 Note that this script does not cover 9PXM Tower and 9PXM Rackmount categories.
 So, you can remove those 2 categories of SKUs from the input SKU file.

-* ***sku_CA_9PXM.py*** : This script covers only 9PXM Tower and 9PXM Rackmount categories by visiting 3 different sites i.e., www.cdw.ca, www.pc-canada.com, and www.cendirect.com.
+* ***sku_CA_9PXM.py*** : www.cdw.ca, www.pc-canada.com, and www.cendirect.com.
 The lowest price found in these 3 sites is updated as the ‘price’ corresponding to the SKU.
 You can remove all the other categories of SKUs from this input SKU file.

 * ***sku_IT.py***: This script is for scraping the price from www.ingrammicro.com.
 You need to have the login credentials locally stored in a file named ‘IT_creds.py’